-- provide Bayer exclusive rights for the discovery and commercialization of compounds in the specified field of research; - permit Bayer to market any resulting products for most nonpharmaceutical uses; and - . permit Exelixis to use the technology generated by Exelixis or GenOptera in the course of the joint venture's research for other purposes, although this work is subject to restrictions designed to protect Bayer's interests arising from the joint venture.
+- provide Bayer exclusive rights to research in the areas of insecticides and nematicides, which precludes Exelixis from conducting research in these areas with other parties; - . permit Bayer to market any resulting products for most nonpharmaceutical uses; and - . permit Exelixis to use the technology generated by Exelixis or GenOptera in the course of the joint venture's research for other purposes, although this work is subject to restrictions designed to protect Bayer's interests arising from the joint venture.